kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lesson3_Creating_Simple_Stored_Procedures.md

             RETURN -7;
         END

-        -- Ensure manager is in same department or is a senior manager IF NOT EXISTS (
+        -- Ensure manager is in same d.DepartmentName or is a senior manager IF NOT EXISTS (
             SELECT 1 FROM Employees e
             INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID